Geometry of the Comics Section

 This makes it possible to construct all three conics with a single construction.

-The eccentricity is r/s, where r is the distance to the focus, and s the distance to the directrix.
-That ratio is set by the slope of the triangle on the left.
-For each value of r in the right hand triangle, a value of s is obtained by drawing a parallel to the hypotenuse of the slope triangle, and finding its intersection with the directrix.
-A circle is used to get s onto a vertical line, which allows us to draw a horizontal line at a distance s from the directrix.
-A circle of radius r is drawn focus as its center.
-The two points where the horizontal line intersects the circle satisfy the condition r/s=eccentricity.
+The eccentricity is `r/s`, where `r` is the distance to the focus, and `s` the distance to the directrix.
+That ratio is set by the slope of the triangle on the left, which you can control by moving the visible vertex.
+For each value of `r` in the right-hand triangle, we obtain a value of `s` by drawing a parallel to the hypotenuse of the slope triangle, and finding its intersection with the directrix.
+We use a circle to get `s` onto a vertical line, which allows us to draw a horizontal line at a distance `s` from the directrix.
+We draw a circle of radius `r`, with the focus as its center.
+The two points where the horizontal line intersects the circle satisfy the condition `r/s=`eccentricity.